The Ships to Shore Festival is a maritime event that takes place near Richmond’s Steveston Village. It featured live music and boats to explore.

 In 2016 the festival took place right in Steveston Village over the Canada Day Long Weekend, which meant for extra large crowds, but this year it’s earlier and in a slightly different venue.

-At the Ships to Shore Festival there is live entertainment, family-friendly activities, food vendors and boats to look at and even explore.
+In years when it does take place, at the Ships to Shore Festival there is live entertainment, family-friendly activities, food vendors and boats to look at and explore.

-A highlight of Saturday’s activities were the fireworks which started at 9:05 pm in 2017.
+A highlight of Saturday’s activities in 2017 were the fireworks which started at 9:05 pm.

 Being a maritime festival and kid-friendly event, don’t be surprised to see the odd pirate walking around and other costume characters too!